mtlynch/mtlynch.io/content/retrospectives/2020/04/index.md

 If I were to do it over with the same information, I would have done the same thing.
 If I wanted to protect myself from failure, I could have waited to officially launch the contest until I had enough signups, but at the time, I think aggressively pursuing the contest was the right move.
 Requiring signups would have saved money but delayed me learning about the contest.

-My takeaway was that WanderJest wasn't working in its original form and needed a drastic change
+My takeaway was that WanderJest wasn't working in its original form and needed a drastic change.
+Here are pivots I'm considering for when we're legally allowed to laugh at jokes again:

 * Doing the same thing, but scaling it to a bigger city like New York or Chicago, where there's a bigger fanbase of die-hard comedy fans.
-* Switching focus from performers to venues and offering more services to them.
+* Focusing on the more specialized niche of traveling comedians who rely on comedy for their income.
-* Switching focus from local performers to traveling comedians who rely on comedy for their income.
+* Focusing on services I can offer to venues.

 ## Creating an investment rebalancer